 • Those providing services to a company under a contract.

 Even a situation such as the hiring process, sexual harassment can occur if an interviewer attempts to gain romantic or sexual favors from a job applicant in exchange for guaranteeing their hire.
-Even though the applicant does not yet work for the company, this situation still constitutes sexual harassment.
+Even though the applicant does not yet work for the company, this situation still constitutes misconduct as per California sexual harassment laws.

-When Can I File a Sexual Harassment Lawsuit?
+When Can I File a Sexual Harassment Lawsuit in California?

 Impact of Work Activity on Your Claim